stratosphereips/netflowlabeler/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/stratosphereips/netflowlabeler?color=green)

-Authors: Sebastian Garcia and Veronica Valeros
+Authors: Sebastian Garcia and Veronica Valeros, Stratosphere Laboratory, CTU in Prague

 NetflowLabeler is a Python tool to add labels to netflow text files.
 If you have a netflow text file and you want to add labels to it, you can add the labels and conditions to a configuration file and use this tool to assign them.